Rational function: Abstract algebra

-Iteration of rational functions (maps) on the Riemann sphere creates discrete dynamical systems.

 Notion of a rational function on an algebraic variety

 Like polynomials, rational expressions can also be generalized to n indeterminates X1,..., Xn, by taking the field of fractions of F[X1,..., Xn], which is denoted by F(X1,..., Xn).

 An extended version of the abstract idea of rational function is used in algebraic geometry.
 There the function field of an algebraic variety V is formed as the field of fractions of the coordinate ring of V (more accurately said, of a Zariski-dense affine open set in V).
 Its elements f are considered as regular functions in the sense of algebraic geometry on non-empty open sets U, and also may be seen as morphisms to the projective line.

 Applications

-Rational functions are used in numerical analysis for interpolation and approximation of functions, for example the Padé approximations introduced by Henri Padé.
+Rational functions are used in numerical analysis for interpolation and approximation of functions, for example the Padé approximants introduced by Henri Padé.
 Approximations in terms of rational functions are well suited for computer algebra systems and other numerical software.
 Like polynomials, they can be evaluated straightforwardly, and at the same time they express more diverse behavior than polynomials.

 Rational functions are used to approximate or model more complex equations in science and engineering including fields and forces in physics, spectroscopy in analytical chemistry, enzyme kinetics in biochemistry, electronic circuitry, aerodynamics, medicine concentrations in vivo, wave functions for atoms and molecules, optics and photography to improve image resolution, and acoustics and sound.

-In signal processing, the Laplace transform (for continuous systems) or the z-transform (for discrete-time systems) of the impulse response of commonly-used linear time-invariant systems (filters) with infinite impulse response are rational functions over complex numbers.
+In signal processing, the Laplace transform (for continuous systems) or the z-transform (for discrete-time systems) of the impulse response of commonly used linear time-invariant systems (filters) with infinite impulse response are rational functions over complex numbers.